Give Me Liberty or Give Me Death Speech Patrick Henry Themes

 THE NECESSITY OF COURAGE

 THE CHOICE OF FREEDOM OR SLAVERY

-Henry lays out the methods that have already been tried by the colonists.
+Henry lays out the methods the colonists have tried.
 Each time, they have been slighted, insulted, and spurned by the King.
-Henry says that if the colonists mean to be free, they cannot abandon their struggle; they must fight.
+If the colonists mean to be free, they must fight.
 Fighting involves sacrifice, but it is for a greater cause.
-If they don’t fight, if they don’t sacrifice their lives and their peace, then they will be purchasing the chains of slavery.
+If they don’t, they will be purchasing the chains of slavery.

-Henry makes one thing perfectly clear: there is no more gray area, no more room for compromise.
+Henry makes one thing perfectly clear: there is no more room for compromise.
 The people must “choose” freedom or slavery.
-By their inaction, they are “choosing” to be slaves: England will send their full army over to disarm the colonists, and freedom will slip away.
-Instead, by fighting and sacrificing their lives, they can “choose” freedom by giving up their fears of losing everything that is important to them, and, perhaps, gaining something even more important.
+By their inaction, they “choose” to be slaves: England will send their full army over to disarm the colonists.
+By fighting and sacrificing their lives, they can choose freedom.